tomaszbabiuk/nextion-api-micropython/README.md

 ### Example 3 - flashing/updating the screen with TFT file
-The TFT file must be stored on a Micropython file system space.
+The TFT file must be stored in the Micropython file system space.
 You can use Adafruit's ampy for that:
 ```bash
 ampy --port /dev/my_port put src/my_custom.tft
 ```